grafana/k6-learn/Modules/Adding test data.md

 }
 ```

-Note that the SharedArray must be combined with other approaches; in this case, a CSV file.
+Note that the SharedArray must be combined with other approaches―in this case, a CSV file.

 Using a SharedArray is the most efficient way to add a list of data within a k6 test.